Doorways in the Sand: Setting

-The setting is in the "near-future Earth."
+The setting is on the "near-future Earth."
 The "near future" is defined in the Encyclopedia of Science Fiction as an "imprecise term used to identify novels set just far enough in the future to allow for certain technological or social changes without being so different that it is necessary to explain that society to the reader."

 One character describes the near future in Doorways:

-I am especially conscious of the difference between that earlier time and this present.
-It was a cumulative thing, the change.
-Space travel, cities under the sea, the advances in medicine—even our first contact with the aliens—all of these things occurred at different times and everything else seemed unchanged when they did.
-Petty pace.

-Add air scooters and flycars and that completes the near future in Doorways.
+The addition of air scooters and flying cars completes this depiction of the near future in Doorways.

-The action takes place mostly in the United States at an unnamed university in an unnamed city near an unnamed ocean.
-However, the Australian desert, New York, a small unnamed town in the Alps, and a spacecraft in orbit are other locations in the narrative.
+The action takes place mostly in the United States, at an unnamed university in an unnamed city near an unnamed ocean.
+However, other locations in the narrative include the Australian desert, New York, a small unnamed town in the Alps, and a spacecraft in orbit.